Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

 Super Mode is a ONE+ directive that allows the syntax code written using the Kaeon FUSION Standard Interface to resemble the syntax of a more C-like language like Python.

-Super Mode can be activated by placing the following line anywhere in the document:
+Super Mode is contained in a directive interface called "SUPER", and once imported, can be activated using a directive with the content "SUPER", like so:

-    [SUPER]
+    [USE: SUPER] [SUPER]

-Activating Super Mode also automatically activates the standard interface.
+Activating Super Mode also automatically activates the standard interface and the stack interface.

 ## Variable Assignment